Sniadekk/sftp-dump/README.md

 # sftp-dump

 This is a simple script that I am using in few of my node.js projects.
+It takes all of the files ( also nested ones ) from given directory and uploads on specified remote server.
+Useful to quickly deploy some bundled files on your test machine.

 ## Installation
 `$ npm install --save sftp-dump`